Maltese Second Division

 The Maltese Second Division (also known as the BOV Second Division due to sponsorship reasons) was the third-highest division in Maltese football until 2020 when it was merged with the Maltese Third Division to create the National Amateur League.

 Structure

-13 clubs formed the league and each played every other club twice.
-Three points were awarded for a win, one for a draw and zero for a loss.
-At the end of the season, the top two teams were promoted to the First Division, while the bottom two were relegated to the Third Division.
-The team which placed third played a play-off against the third-last team from the First Division with the winner earning a place in the latter's successive season.
-The 11th-placed team in this league had to contest a similar play-off against the third-placed team of the Third Division, to determine a place in the following season's Second Division.
+Thirteen clubs competed in the league, playing each other twice.
+Teams earned three points for a win, one for a draw, and none for a loss.
+At the season's end, the top two teams were promoted to the First Division, while the bottom two were relegated to the Third Division.
+The team finishing third played a play-off against the third-last team from the First Division.
+The winner secured a place in the latter's next season.
+The 11th-placed team in this league contested a similar play-off against the third-placed team from the Third Division to determine placement in the following season's Second Division.